-The county auditor is authorized to seize and sell any personal property abandoned on tax-forfeited land prior to the sale of the tax-forfeited land itself (Minnesota Statute 282.04).
-The county board may approve the seizure and sale under the provisions governing the sale of abandoned property by the county sheriff (Minnesota Statute 345.15).
+The county auditor is authorized to seize and sell any personal property abandoned on tax-forfeited land prior to the sale of the tax-forfeited land itself (M.S.
+282.04, subd.
+2).
+The county board may approve the seizure and sale under the provisions governing the sale of abandoned property by the county sheriff (M.S.
+345.15).

 With approval from the county board, the county auditor may sell or dispose of personal property found at a tax-forfeited property after the redemption period has expired and has been recorded.
 The county auditor must make a reasonable effort to give the former owner, taxpayer and any current occupants at least 28 days notice of the sale or disposal of the personal property.
-The county board may contract with a third party to assist with removal, disposal or sale of personal property (Minnesota Statute 282.04).
+The county board may contract with a third party to assist with removal, disposal or sale of personal property (M.S.
+282.04, subd.
+2).
 The net proceeds from the sale of abandoned personal property must be deposited in the forfeited tax sale fund.
 They must be distributed according to the apportionment plan in the Minnesota statutes.